Department of Psychology

 Our undergraduate psychology program allows students to customize their coursework to their individual interests, talents and passions.
 Our graduate programs in behavior analysis provide the coursework, research mentorship and supervised clinical work necessary to help students build a well-rounded skill set in the field.

-We also offer an accelerated program that allows qualified Salve Regina undergraduates to begin a master’s degree in behavior analysis or clinical counseling during their senior (fourth) year.
+We also offer an accelerated program that allows qualified Salve undergraduates to begin a master’s degree in behavior analysis or clinical counseling during their senior (fourth) year.

 Meet Our Faculty